chevereto/v4-docs/application/installing/installation.md

 👉 This method is recommended for **cPanel**, **Plesk** and all other **web panel** users.

 * Upload the [latest release](https://chevereto.com/panel/downloads) package to a non-public path in your server
+  * Use normal release package (non-lite)
 * Unzip the software using your server built-in `unzip` utility in the target website directory (usually the `public_html` folder)
 * Remove the `.zip` file
 * Open your target website URL and follow the [Initial Setup](#initial-setup) instructions

-### Using Composer package manager
+### Using Composer

-Using Composer the installation carried in CLI context.
+Using Composer the installation carried in CLI context where the software is downloaded and its dependencies are installed on the fly.
 It requires:

 * CLI with `curl`, `unzip`
 * [Composer](https://getcomposer.org/)